umakanthdiwakar/pgx-daogen/README.md

 **pgx-daogen** also checks for column constraints and defaults and generates code accordingly.
 For example, if a date field has a default value of current date, then the generated *Insert* code does not bind these column values.
 To given another example, **pgx-daogen** identifies the primary key, and if this is auto-generated (if this is a serial type column), then it generates a RETURNING clause and sets the primary key VO property accordingly, post insert.

 ## Additional Features:
-1. The generator supports version columns.
+1. The generator supports **version columns**.
 When a table contains a column called **version**, the generated code will have the following changes:
     a.
-In Insert method, the version column will be set to a value of 100.
+In *Insert* method, the version column will be set to a value of 100.
     b.
 Whenever the Update method is called, the version column value will be incremented by 1.
-2. Key generation: To be able to generate alphanumeric keys automatically, the code generator supports a *seq_constants* table.
+2.	**Key generation**: To be able to generate alphanumeric keys automatically, the code generator supports a *seq_constants* table.
 This table needs to have three columns (list_table, sequence_name, constant_prefix).
 The framework also expects the sequences as given in seq_constants.sequence_name to be present in the database.
 Then the generated code will not accept user values for the primary key, but use the prefix and a 4 digit sequence to auto-generate the key.

 ## Using the generated recordset.